PedroWitzel/gradle-nuget-plugin/README.md

 ```

 Where
- - operation - could be add, remove, update, enable, disable and list
+ - operation - could be added, remove, update, enable, disable and list
  - sourceName - name of the nuget feed
  - sourceUrl - url of the nuget feed
  - username - optional username for nuget sources that require http basic authentication